k8snetworkplumbingwg/whereabouts/doc/proposals/named-networks.md

 ### Goal of this Proposal

-- Allow configuring the same CIDR range multiple times (e.g. in separate multus-`NetworkAttachmentDefinitions`)
+- Allow configuring the same CIDR range multiple times (e.g. in separate multus-`NetworkAttachmentDefinition`s)

 <hr>